-Motion and Activity
+Motion and Activity:

-You will need to bend and straighten your knee as soon as it is comfortable to do so.
+FOR KNEE SCOPE: You will need to bend and straighten your knee as soon as it is comfortable to do so.
 Start motion early!
 Using your knee will help decrease the swelling as long as you do not overdo it (i.e. no vigorous steps, squatting or kneeling).
 Moving your foot up and down (as if you are stepping down on a gas pedal) also helps decrease swelling.
-You may unlock your knee brace for range of motion.